How to Make Rice Crispy Treats may earn compensation from purchases made after clicking links on this page. Learn more Here.

 Pumpkin rice crispy treats are perfect treat for Halloween, Thanksgiving, or really anytime around the fall or autumn.
+These decorated and festive treats are easy to make and are perfect either as a special dessert or even a kid’s food craft.

 How to Make Pumpkin Rice Krispie Treats